CuteWaterBeary/AvatarModifyTools/Assets/HhotateA/GrabableItem/Readme.md

 ## uninstallation procedure
 ### v1.27 onwards
- 1. 本ツールの"Modify Options"オプションから"Force Revert"ボタンを押す．
+ 1. Press the "Force Revert" button from the "Modify Options" option of the tool.
- 2. 「Status : Complete Revert」というメッセージが出れば成功
+ 2. Success if the message "Status : Complete Revert" appears.
 ### v1.26 before
- 1. Fx_Animatorから"GrabableItem_"から始まる名前のレイヤーを削除する．
+ 1. Delete layers with names starting with "GrabableItem_" from Fx_Animator.
- 2. VRCExpressionsMenuから"GrabableItem_"から始まる名前の項目を削除する．
+ 2. Remove items with names beginning with "GrabableItem_" from VRCExpressionsMenu.
- 3. VRCExpressionParameters"GrabableItem_"から始まる名前の項目を削除する．
+ 3. VRCExpressionParameters Deletes items with names beginning with "GrabableItem_".
- 4. アバター直下の"WorldPoint"オブジェクトを削除する．
+ 4. Delete the "WorldPoint" object directly under the avatar.
- 5. アバターの手ボーンの"HandAnchor_"オブジェクトを削除する．
+ 5. Delete the "HandAnchor_" object of the avatar's hand bone.
- 5. アバター下アイテムと同じ階層にあるの"RootAnchor_"オブジェクトを削除する．
+ 5. Delete the "RootAnchor_" object, which is on the same level as the item under the avatar.

 ## Modify Options
 - Override Write Default : Overrides the value of WriteDefault.
 (VRChat deprecated item)